 10 Top Tips for Choosing a Wedding Video Company

 Weddings are meant to be cherished for a lifetime.
 After all, not everyone gets to say “I do” with the person they love.
 Still images used to be the mode for capturing wedding memories.
 Technology has allowed videography to take capturing wedding memories to the next level.
+Whether you want to hire a professional Freelance Cameraman or you’re just looking for a photographer, make sure you have some photos of your big day.
+It will only happen once!

 But choosing a wedding videographer is not easy.
 Hiring a wedding videography company can be a major investment. $1.9 million is the average spend of couples for a videographer in 2017.
 For this reason, it is important that you find the right wedding videographer to work with.
 Here are 10 tips on choosing a wedding video company.